 This simple example shows that Cost Benefit Analysis is a useful calculation while comparing multiple projects.

 This simple example shows how to make a cost benefit analysis for two projects.
 It is important to bear in mind the intangible benefits such as customer satisfaction, environment, employee satisfaction, or health and safety, historical importance while making cost benefit or benefit cost analysis.

-Because benefits are not only consist of revenues obtained from business actions but also consist of intangible factors.
-In order to make a correct cost benefit analysis the current worth of future earnings must be calculated by the help of financial techniques such as net present value.
+Because benefits do not only consist of revenues obtained from business actions but also consist of intangible factors.
+In order to make a correct cost benefit analysis, the current worth of future earnings must be calculated by the help of financial techniques such as net present value.

 Sometimes it may be difficult to compare the options that have very close values.
-At this stage intangible factors effect the final decision.
+At this stage, intangible factors affect the final decision.